 Do you not like spending a fortune on your pre-workouts?
 BPI Nitro HD is the perfect energy drink for you then.
 Unlike the other entrants of this list, Nitro HD comes at an unbelievably low price.
 The effectiveness might not be the same, but it’s a great value for money product.

 So these are my choices of pre-workout supplements that contain zero added beta-alanine.
 If I had to choose only one, I would go for 4 Gauge.
 I would also recommend you guys to try out 4 Gauge at least once.
 Enough about supplements, let’s move on to the other details regarding beta-alanine.

 Beta-alanine is a type of non-essential amino acid which occurs naturally.
 It can be found in various different foods and beverages.
 It is thought to aid in increasing levels of carnosine in our muscles, which in turn is thought to diminish the bad effects caused by workouts like fatigue and burning sensations.

 You know the feeling.
 That burning-like experience when you reach your pivot point in the gym.
-That's lactic acid build-up which can be a major inconvenience.
-Beta-Alanine is supposed to keep lactic acid generation at check.
+That’s lactic acid build-up which can be a major inconvenience.
+Beta-Alanine is supposed to keep lactic acid generation in check.